Medically reviewed by Drugs.com. Last updated on Jul 24, 2020.

 • Sodium metabisulfite: Products may contain sodium metabisulfite which may cause allergic reactions in some individuals.

-• IV administration: Administer no faster than 1 mg/minute in adults or 0.5 mg/minute in children to prevent bradycardia, respiratory distress, and seizures from too rapid administration.
-Although the use of continuous infusions of physostigmine have been described in the literature (Eyer, 2008; Hail, 2013), experts do not recommend the routine use of continuous infusions.
-It is preferable to titrate physostigmine to patient needs through the use of intermittent administration; intermittent administration will minimize the risk of cholinergic toxicity, which can be associated with considerable morbidity.
+• IV administration: Administer no more rapidly than 1 mg/minute in adults or 0.5 mg/minute in children to prevent bradycardia, respiratory distress, and seizures from too rapid administration.
+Administration at an even slower rate (ie, over no less than 5 minutes) may be preferable (Howland 2019).
+Although the use of a continuous infusion of physostigmine has been described in the literature (Eyer 2008; Hail 2013; Phillips 2015), the routine use of a continuous infusion is not recommended.
+A continuous infusion may be considered for patients with profound anticholinergic effects who require frequent doses of physostigmine.
+However, it is preferable to titrate physostigmine to patient needs through the use of intermittent administration.

 • Tricyclic antidepressant (TCA) poisoning: Asystole and seizures have been reported when physostigmine was administered to TCA poisoned patients.
 Physostigmine is not recommended in patients with known or suspected TCA intoxication.